Diffusivity dependence of the transition path ensemble: Gaussian mixture approximation of the transition path ensemble

-We now derive an approximation to the probabilities of reactive pathways.
+We now derive an approximation to the probabilities of reactive pathways using the Gaussian mixture approximation of the TPE.
 Let $\mathrm{E}_{\alpha}\subset C^{0},\alpha=1,\dots,K$, which are disjoint open sets in the TPE, be the $K$ reactive pathways under consideration.
 We define the observable

 which is the probability of observing a path in $E_{\alpha}$.
 In low temperatures we can assume that $\mathbb{P}(\cup_{\alpha}E_{\alpha})\approx1$, i.e. approximately all stochastic paths transition via one of the reactive pathways.
 Furthermore, we assume that $\mathbf{x}^{[\alpha]}\in E_{\alpha}$ and that $\mathbb{P}^{[\alpha]}(\cup_{\gamma\neq\alpha}E_{\gamma})\approx0$.
 The latter assumption means that each measure $\mathbb{P}^{[\alpha]}$ is concentrated on $E_{\alpha}$ and lacks support on the other reactive pathways.
 Under these assumptions we can approximate $P^{[\alpha]}(\theta,T)$ as